Jump to Navigation

 • When the recipient spouse realistically could go back to work

-• How many years before the recipient spouse reaches age 65
+• How many years before the recipient spouse reaches the age of 65